 3. Leverage Online Referrals

 A study of outpatient referrals found that web-based processes can increase scheduling by almost three times while reducing the median time to schedule an appointment by more than 50%.
-By switching to an online referral process, providers and specialists can improve communications to reduce patient referral wait time.
-According to our own research, providers can expect to reduce the time it takes to complete a referral from days to just three minutes.
+Providers and specialists can improve communications to reduce patient referral wait time by switching to an online process for referring patients.
+According to our research, providers can expect to reduce the time it takes to complete a referral from days to just three minutes.

 Another benefit of online referrals is that they are accessible from any mobile device.
 Staff isn’t glued to the fax machine or their desktop.
 Referrals could even be completed while the patient is still in the exam room.